siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 $$

 Signs belong to presentation, comparison, direction, cancellation, or relation.
 They do not name negative ultrareal values.
+When opposition must be notated, the symbol $i$ may be adjoined to the real notation with the rule $i^2=-1$.

 ## Oriented Presentations